 - Games and practices held during semester breaks, spring break, and University scheduled and national holidays

 - Ohio Athletic Conference tournaments

 - Special appearances (on and off-campus)

 - Various athletic, community service, and fundraising events

-Tryouts for the 2015-16 Capital University cheer team will be held on Friday, April 10, 2015 from 6-9 p.m. inside the Capital Center.
+Tryouts for the 2015-16 Capital University cheer team will be held in April 2016 (more details soon) inside the Capital Center.
 Tryouts are closed to the public.
-Any full-time Capital University student and one who has been accepted by the University may tryout.
+Any full-time Capital University student and anyone who has been accepted by the University may tryout.

 Please download the information/application packet (.pdf) for outline, requirements and other information regarding the tryout process.

 For more information, please contact Jennie Phillips via email at email@example.com

 Follow CU Cheer on Twitter: @CapCheer